Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$

-As the person who coined the word ``emergent'' for phenomena that are not inherent in the Lagrangian, he is challenging the elementary nature of the 125 GeV boson.
+As Anderson coined the word ``emergent''~\cite{Anderson:1972pca} for phenomena that are not inherent in the Lagrangian, he challenges the \emph{elementary} nature of the 125 GeV boson.

 What do we really know about the 125 GeV boson?
 If it is not the Higgs boson $H$ of SM, then what else could it be?
 In this paper, we revamp the idea that the observed boson could still be a dilaton ${\cal D}$ from spontaneous scale invariance violation.
 We argue that this can be truly excluded only by data-based simultaneous measurement of both the vector boson fusion (VBF) process and gluon-gluon fusion (ggF) plus similar tag jets.
-This is achievable with forthcoming Run 2 data at the Large Hadron Collider (LHC), despite the existing claim~\cite{H-combo} already with Run~1 data.
+This is hopefully achievable with Run 2 data at the Large Hadron Collider (LHC), despite the existing claim~\cite{H-combo} already with Run~1 data.
 We then elucidate how EWSB might arise from \emph{dynamical} mass generation of a sequential quark doublet $Q$ through its ultrastrong Yukawa coupling, resulting in $2m_Q$ that is far above 125 GeV, which echoes the result of Ref.~\cite{squalid-H}.
 One should, of course, avoid directly matching a dilaton to the ``Higgs'' mode of Ref.~\cite{squalid-H}.